 If you’re going bake anything it’s important that you use the right ingredients and the right amount.
 Most people would say the essential ingredients are flour, baking powder, and sugar.
 While preferences may vary, without them you’ll run into trouble making your dish rise.
 Like baking, there’s a long list of “ingredients” a leader could include when providing performance feedback.
 But which ones will truly make performance rise?

-In less scholarly words, it means to know yourself and do your best to understand how to interact with other people.
+Let’s start off with pouring in some concepts of EQ.
+In less scholarly words, it means to know yourself and others.
+To be a good read of another persons emotional state.
+To use that to do your best at interacting with other people.

 We all know things about ourselves that others don’t.
 What motivates, angers, delights or flat-out annoys us.
 All of which are associated with different emotions that alter our attitude thus how we interact with others.

-E.I. also consists of the ability to view situations from outside in.
-This means taking a step back to do a “self-check”, then examine the circumstances as well as the person involved so that you can respond appropriately.
+EQ also consists of the ability to view situations from outside in.
+This means taking a step back to do a “self-check.”
+Then appropriately respond to the circumstances and person(s) involved.

-The key here though, is that effective performance feedback starts with YOU.
+The key here though, is that effective performance feedback starts with you.
 The leader sets the tone.
-As the famous Rapper Ice Cube said in his 1992 hit song “check yo-self before you wreck yo-self” …and your team.
+As the famous Rapper Ice Cube said in his 1992 hit song “check yo-self before you wreck yo-self,” and your team.

-Leaders must build a balance of momentum to sustain effective performance feedback.
+The final ingredient is momentum.
+Leaders must build momentum to sustain effective performance.

 This can be achieved through defining a framework that will help employee’s own new behaviors.
 Give them a model to follow, a repeatable process.
 Make it a point to celebrate progress, accountability, and desired outcomes that reinforce the model.
 Show the team how their improved performance directly impacts the organization.

 Performance discussions are the most valuable interactions between a leader and employee.
 Because the organizations most valuable asset is it’s people.